xlang-foundation/xMind/README.md

 7. **LlmPool**:
    - Managed by xMind, this concept involves handling LLM requests in a pool, based on factors like HTTP request status and LLM key usage time limits.

-Let me know if you need any further adjustments or additions!

 ### Running the Framework
   [Start Guide](./Start.md)